evanlloydjohns/PyCaster/README.md

 I originally started this project in Java, but decided that It would be better to prototype the idea in python with pygame, and then move to Java (or hopefully C some day) once the general concepts and overall structure is down.

-Now with introductions out of the way, lets get into the project!

 ## A Ray Caster?!...

 Most ray casters you'll find online use a grid based system, where the world is separated into cells which can be occupied by different states (a wall with a brick texture, a wall with a metal textue, a door, etc.).
 This is a really effective and efficient approach, but it does limit flexability in world geometry.

-That's where this ray caster differs; Instead of using a cell/grid based system, it uses a dynamic system.
-This allows for the rendering of nearly any two-dimensional shape.
+That's where this ray caster differs.
+I was originally captivated by the concept of raycasting after seeing demos similar to the one seen [here](https://www.youtube.com/watch?v=58l0SURwYpc).I really enjoyed the idea being able to place walls at any location and orientation.
+I could also see how the implementation of more complex geometry wouldn't be too difficult once the core structure was put in place.
+This led me to start work on a more traditional pseudo 3D ray caster with support for more complex world shapes and on the fly object creation.

-That is not to say that this has never been done before (As it most certainly has).
-Instead, this is just meant to be a fun challenge/project to occupy myself in my last few semesters of college.
+That is not to say that this has never been done before (as it has, many times).
+Instead, this is just meant to be a fun project to help me solidify concepts, data structures, and mathematical concepts I've learned over the past four years.

+This project is currently in it's infant state, as I work out bugs and add more features.
+My goal is to have two executables, a world editor, and a ray caster.
+The world editor will have tools that allow you to create levels, and the ray caster will be the engine that can render those levels.
+Once the ray caster gets to a good state, I'll start work on the world editor.

 ## Screenshots